matheusMFCosta/Typescript-React-Vscode-snippets/README.md

 In Visual Code window go to **Preferences** > **User Snippets** > **New global Snippet** and them in this project copy all the content of the file snippets.json and past in visual code

+With the first step complete, just type in any file a trigger string (all listed below) to include the snipet anywhere you want

 ## Snippets

 Below is a list of all available snippets and the triggers of each one.
 The **⇥** means the `TAB` key.